 3. Service Costs that are totally ambiguous.
 They list costs and co-payments on their website but these are so general and not always accurate.
 Where can one find a document with the costs and fine prints?
 I went in for a wellness checkup that was supposed to be "preventive" and free, but got a bill for almost $200.
 When I called to understand why, the rep couldn't explain the reason and ended up screaming at me and getting very personal.
 She said that I was charged because my doctor didn't withdraw blood for me in her office; instead I went to a lab.
 What???

 I'm at a point where I don't even know what to do.
 I'm in need of a doctor now, but I'm afraid of going for fear of being charged without understanding the reason behind it.
 I can't even find one that's in-network.

 I can't believe that veterans are treated like crap.
 My husband got disabled from Iraq and he can't even find a PCM right now.
 Awful.

 The government is who's to blame.
 They tried to lowball the veterans by choosing Healthnet as a provider - they picked "cheap" over quality and left veterans in chaos and pain and without care.
 SHAME ON YOU!

-Review about: Tricare Customer Care.
+Product or Service Mentioned: Tricare Customer Care.

 Reason of review: Bad quality.